Booligoosh/codetheweb.blog/_posts/2017-12-16-web-development-reference-sites.md

 ## 1. W3Schools
 [![W3Schools][w3-logo]][w3]
-[W3Schools][w3] is run by the World Wide Web Consortium (W3C).
-The W3C is basically the people who are in charge of web development standards and agree on new features for those languages.
-In other words, they make sure that all browsers interpret HTML, CSS, and JavaScript in the same way.
-So, it goes without saying that they have good information!
-Their format is also very good.
+[W3Schools][w3] is a tutorials website, but they are more brief and reference-like.
+They also have dedicated reference pages for most web development languages.
+Their format is very good.
 For each language reference, they have a sidebar with a list of pages, so it is very easy to find what you are looking for - I never even need to use the search bar!
 The reference is also very succinct and to-the-point which is good for when you need a quick reminder of something.
 I would say that W3Schools has the best explanations by far.

 ### Reference links:
 - [HTML Reference][w3-html]